caomingkai/Shopify-BundleSales-webApp/README.md

     5. Webhook: update product inventory after customers pay off their order.
 This event also triggers a webhook POST from Shopify server.
       + loop through all line items in the order, check if there exists shadow products.
       + If YES, for each of such shadow products, do the following things:
          + do a math to update the current quantity of this shadow product in productInfo.txt.
          + based on shadowToOrigin.txt, find out its original product,
          + make REST call to update the quantity of the original product in Shopify server.
-      + if No, do nothing.
+      + If No, do nothing.
  ### Files relationship
    1. shopBundle.txt is the source info of shopify.metafield.bundleInfo
    3. shadowToOrigin.txt <----> shopify.metafield.originToShadow, they have opposite key:value pairs